zio/zio/docs/reference/interruption/index.md

   } yield ()
 ```

-Here is another example of the cancelation of a blocking operation.
+Here is another example of the cancellation of a blocking operation.
 When we `accept` a server socket, this blocking operation will never be interrupted until we close that using `ServerSocket#close` method:

 ```scala mdoc:compile-only
 import java.net.{Socket, ServerSocket}